-Decem ber 31,
+December 31, 2017

-2016 2015

-Commitments to extend credit \$89,283 \$78,601
+Commitments to extend credit \$77,369

-Standby letters of credit 2,399 2,430
+Standby letters of credit 2,321

 Commercial and other letters of

-credit 313 268
+credit 230

 Since many of these commitments are expected to expire without being drawn upon, the total commitments do not necessarily represent future cash requirements.
 However, these credit-related financial instruments have off-balance-sheet credit risk because their contractual amounts are not reflected on the balance sheet until funded or drawn upon.
-Standby letters of credits are reflected on the balance sheet at fair value of the liability.
+Standby letters of credit are reflected on the balance sheet at fair value of the liability.
 The credit risk associated with issuing commitments and letters of credit is substantially the same as that involved in extending loans to borrowers and the same credit policies are applied by management.
 Upon fully funding a commitment, the credit risk amounts are equal to the contract amounts, assuming that borrowers fail completely to meet their obligations and the collateral or other security is of no value.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
-No material losses are anticipated as a result of these transactions.